 Get at least 8 hours of sleep each night

 Maintain a healthy diet and exercise routine

 Which Essential Oils Are Best For Headaches?

 Finding a good headache remedy online can, well, lead to more headaches.
-That’s why we’ve compiled this short guide of our favorite aromatherapy products for headaches and how to use them–so you can get back feeling better faster.
+That’s why we’ve compiled this short guide of our favorite aromatherapy products for headaches (essential oils for headaches) and how to use them–so you can get back feeling better faster.

 Yep, that’s right — Peppermint essential oil isn’t just a great-smelling oil.
 This essential oil contains a significant amount of menthol, which is known to help relax and ease tension headaches while providing significant pain relief.
 Use with caution, as Peppermint oil is an energizing oil that can interfere with sleep.
 On the other hand, it can help you stay awake when migraine-related fatigue sets in.